nickav2004/location-data-analysis/README.md

 # Mediterranean Restaurant in the Fort Worth Area

-## Comprehensive Exploratory Data Analysis for Strategically Opening a Mediterranean Restaurant in the Fort Worth Area: Demographic Insights, Market Competition, and Consumer Preferences Evaluation
+Comprehensive Exploratory Data Analysis for Strategically Opening a Mediterranean Restaurant in the Fort Worth Area: Demographic Insights, Market Competition, and Consumer Preferences Evaluation

-This is the first assigment of ECEN-360 Computational Data Science class at Texas A&M University. add more about this descriptoin

 ## Demo